cilliemalan/lispy/README.md

 - Objects don't exist but they do: javascript can produce objects and so lispy has them too.....we just pretend they only exist as an abstract concept.
 - There is no null: `(array)` returns an empty array, not an empty "list" or `null`.
-- #f is still the only false: If you somehow create a null by calling javascript, it will still evaluate to true in an if, cond, and, or or statement.
+- `#f` is still the only false: If you somehow create a null by calling javascript, it will still evaluate to true in an `if`, `cond`, `and`, or `or` statement.
-- There is an undefined: I'm pretty sure javascript has a `undefined` because of it's scheme roots.
+- There is an undefined: I'm pretty sure javascript has `undefined` because of its scheme roots.
 In the rare cases where an expresssion doesn't return (for example a one- legged if) it will return `undefined`.
 There is no way to test for it.
 - No pairs: Lispy has no pairs.
 Though you can call `cons`, the second paramter must